-- Payment equals lesser of 20 percent of discretionary income or a 12-year fixed payment (income adjusted) - Remaining debt forgiven after 25 years of qualifying payments
+- Payment equals lesser of 20 percent of discretionary income or a 12-year fixed payment (income adjusted) - Remaining debt forgiven after 25 years of qualifying payments - Parent PLUS loans are not eligible for any income-driven repayment plan, but ICR can be used if the Parent PLUS loans are consolidated into a Direct Consolidation loan.

 No interest subsidy.
+Interest capitalizes annually.